No. 6 Tennessee beats No. 3 Alabama 52-49 on late FG - KTVZ

 With only 21 seconds left, overtime seemed likely, but Hooker wasn’t done and did the Heisman Trophy winner one better.

-“(Hooker) played at an unbelievable level,” Heupel said.
-“He’s the key to our ignition.”

-“We approach every game the same,” Hooker said.
-“Play 100% for our brothers.”
+Hooker completed two passes for 45 yards, the second a 27-yard strike to Bru McCoy that gave Tennessee a chance for a makeable field goal — and McGrath came through to give the Volunteers its biggest victory in years.

-Tennessee had not beaten a Top 10 teams since 2006 against Georgia.
-That was also the last year the Vols beat Alabama.
+Tennessee had not beaten a top-10 teams since 2006 against Georgia.
+That was also the last time the Vols beat Alabama.

-In his second season in Knoxville, Heupel has Tennessee looking like a legitimate national title contender behind a transfer quarterback from Virginia Tech who is in the Heisman picture.
+Now, in his second season in Knoxville, Heupel has Tennessee looking like a legitimate national title contender behind a transfer quarterback from Virginia Tech.

 A week after Alabama held Texas A&M out of the end zone on the last play of the game to dodge an upset, the Tide went down.
 The Vols scored the most points against an Alabama team since Sewanee put 54 on the Tide in 2007.